Courses

 ARA 105

 This course builds on the skills developed in Elementary Arabic.
 Students in this course work to improve their proficiency in speaking, listening, reading and writing.
-We will focus primarily on Modern Standard Arabic in reading and writing, but Levantine and/or Egyptian dialect will be used in informal speaking and listening exercises.
+We will focus primarily on Modern Standard Arabic in reading and writing, but Levantine and/or Egyptian dialect may be used in informal speaking and listening exercises.

 Instructors